 Though it gets thrown around like it’s this big, all-encompassing term, there are actually multiple types of divorce in California.
 Every case is different, thanks to the individuals involved and the specific situation.
 So not every approach is an ideal fit for every situation.

-Types Of Divorce In CA
+What Are The Different Types Of Divorce In CA?

 It’s important to know the various types of divorce and what each means.
 There are differences and similarities.
 Some apply to multiple circumstances, while others have specific criteria and only fit certain cases.
 Being aware of the types of divorce can help streamline the process and get you on the road to your new life faster and easier.